simbrain/simbraindocs/src/docs/workspace/couplings.md

 In the underlying java code, the producer is generally calling a "getter" function, which retrieves some information from a Simbrain object, and the consumer is generally passing information retrieved from a getter function on to a setter function.

+# Standard Coupling Menus

+Some menus preset to both create a component and couple to it exist.
+These include menu commands to create charts and data tables.
+This is a fast and convenient way to create coupled components.

 # Coupling Types

 There are different types of couplings, depending on the datatype of the underlying attributes.
 Currently Simbrain has three types of couplings